npm packageMIT License

 AND / OR Patterns

-Petri net support with AND-split (parallel fork), AND-join (synchronization), OR-split (exclusive choice), and XOR patterns for state machines.
+Petri-net AND-split (parallel fork), AND-join (synchronization), OR-split (exclusive choice), and XOR patterns for state machines.

 Subject-Driven API